jakobib/makespec/README.md

 # Variables

-The following character strings are automatically replaced (please replace minus-signs with underscore!)
+The following character strings, if all minus-signs are replaces with underscore, are automatically replaced.

 GIT-REVISION-DATE
   : timestamp of the latest commit.